labs12-mentor/labs12-mentor-DS/ds-flask-app/README.md

 Please note, in all of the below **mentor-app** is a stand in for the name of your application.
 This name can be changed as necessary.

-Initialize the EB docker environment
+Initialize the EB docker environment.
+This only needs to be performed for the first deploy.

 `eb init -p docker mentor-app`